Only the Dead: Synopsis

 Ware is embedded with a group of American soldiers during the Second Battle of Fallujah.
 When the soldiers storm a house, they are ambushed and retreat outside.
 Sergeant David Bellavia enters the house with another soldier and Ware follows.
 Bellavia kills two insurgents, but without night vision, Ware loses the soldiers and retreats outside.
 After several minutes pass, Bellavia re-emerges, having killed several insurgents, including one in hand-to-hand combat.
-Bellavia was later awarded a Medal of Honor for the act.

 Ware reports that some of his insurgent contacts decide to "resign from the terror network", and they kill a Zarqawi contact that they were working for.
 They give Ware the contact's hard drive.
 Recovered footage from the hard drive shows an Iraqi man accused of giving information to Americans being blindfolded and executed by several gunshots to the head, and alleged thieves being hung from a bridge in strappado and then shot.

 Ware travels to Ramadi and is embedded with an American unit where he films several engagements.
 Footage of a suicide bombing involving a dump truck packed with explosives attacking an American outpost is shown.

 The documentary then presents the aftermath of the 2006 al-Askari mosque bombing, which Ware attributes to an attempt by Zarqawi to stir sectarian violence.
 The film then shows footage of the airstrike that killed Zarqawi.

 Ware is embedded in an American military unit south of Baqubah in April 2007.
 While there, Ware films an engagement with an insurgent.
 The insurgent is shot in the head during the firefight by American forces, and is mortally wounded.
 He is brought back to an American-controlled court yard.
 American soldiers find magazines in his pockets and an Iraqi man is heard saying that he works for Al-Qaeda.
 Ware films as the man slowly dies.
 He ponders why neither he nor the soldiers attempt to intervene to give the man medical aid, in spite of his mortal injuries.
 The film ends with Ware saying that at some point, "I became a man I never thought I'd be."

+Background

+The film includes footage of Staff Sergeant David Bellavia’s actions during the Second Battle of Fallujah, for which he was later awarded a Medal of Honor.